 Autumn in Paris is one of my favorite times to visit – particularly in October.
-It can be moody and rainy or it can be late summer weather with plenty of sunshine.
+If you’re planning your trip, this Paris in October packing list will help you be prepared.
+The weather can be moody and rainy or it can be late summer weather with plenty of sunshine.
 But no matter the weather you get – you’re in Paris during one of my favorite months and it’s lovely.

 As the founder of En Route to Rêverie my fall packing lists for Paris are rather formulaic at this point – full of thoughtful staples that easily translate from day activities to nights out on the town when visiting Paris during the fall season.

-Read on to see what’s in my suitcase and how I pack for Fall trips to Paris.
+Read on to see what’s often in my suitcase for Paris in October trips and how I recommend packing for autumn trips to Paris.

 October is such a lovely time of year to travel to Paris.
 The average temperature is in the 60s often and visiting the city of light during the start of Fall…there is something magical about it.
 While I love visiting Paris any time of year, there’s something about October that makes it one of my favorite times to visit Paris.